Our Customer Service team is available from 7am to 8pm, ET, Monday through Friday.

 Your Shopping Cart is currently empty.
 Use Quick Order or Search to quickly add items to your order!

 Cancer diagnostics and treatments are on the front line of the biotechnological revolution.
 Your students get into the action by taking on the roles of researcher, clinician, and genetic counselor as they attempt to diagnose a family of patients.
 Using pedigrees and a simulated DNA-based diagnostic, students explore the genes linked to hereditary nonpolyposis colorectal cancer (HNPCC) in a fictitious family.
-Kit uses CarolinaBLU™ DNA stain and includes a prepaid coupon for perishables.
+Kit uses CarolinaBLU™ DNA stain and equips 32 students working in groups of 4.

 Use heredity and biotechnology to explore colorectal cancer

 This lab provides students experience in drawing and interpreting a family pedigree in regards to a specific form of inherited colorectal cancer.
 The students then complete a DNA-based diagnostic test, using gel electrophoresis, of samples from the fictitious family to identify which members have inherited the cancer causing-mutation.
 After deciphering their results, students are tasked with taking on the role of a genetic counselor in charge of speaking with the family about the results.